tj-mc/tilde/docs/NEW_FEATURE.md

-# Adding a New Language Feature to Tails
+# Adding a New Language Feature to Tilde

-This document outlines the standard procedure for adding new features to the Tails programming language.
+This document outlines the standard procedure for adding new features to the Tilde programming language.

 ## Overview